OriginProtocol/origin/origin-docs/reference/origin-js/marketplace.md

 ## .getListings

-This will return information about the listing, combining information from IPFS and the blockchain.
+This will return information about the listings for a given user, combining information from IPFS and the blockchain.
 In the future, fields returned may differ based on the listing's schema.

 A listing is a published action from a seller to sell something.
 It is active until there are no more units available or its expiration date is reached.